FRANK CHAPMAN OUTDOOR EDUCATION CENTRE

 Discovery

-Learning about the environment, the outdoors and yourself through nature art, geography, field studies and stories such as Stick Man, The Lion The Witch & The Wardrobe or The Gruffalo.
+Learning about the environment, the outdoors and yourself through nature art, geography and field studies.

 Curriculum

-Give us a topic and we’ll bring it to life.
-Use a bouldering session for maths, the woodland for habitats and classification, Dowles Brook for river studies, construct a ballista for science or history, identify the stars at night, conduct a river flow or bird study.
+Give us a topic or story and we’ll bring it to life.
+Use a bouldering session for maths, the woodland for habitats and classification, the Wyre Forest for river studies, construct a ballista for science or history, identify the stars at night, conduct a river flow or bird study.

 Environmental / Conservation

 Using the outdoors to practically connect, conserve, enjoy and find awe in the natural world.
-Pond dips, food chains, habitats and conservation activities, deer tracking.
-A hard slog to a hill summit to take in an incredible view; sessions can be there for the sheer love of the environment.
+Pond dips, food chains, habitats and conservation activities, deer tracking and exploring the forest; sessions can be there for the sheer love of the environment.
 We also work in partnership with The John Muir Trust to deliver the John Muir Award.

 Activities include: